simonnickel/snap-theme/README.md

  - A preset of common semantic definitions for these attributes (e.g. textTitle, textSubtitle).
  - ViewModifier to apply them to your views.

+Fonts and Numbers are scaled by DynamicType.

+This brings some additional benefits:
+ - Number by default are scaled by DynamicType.
+This means all UI sizes based on them will scale too.
+ - By adjusting the scale factor, the whole UI can be scaled by a single config change.

 ## How to use